This is a substantial reworking of a previous draft chapter for the Oxford Handbook of Philosophy and Psychiatry.

 If a deed, to be intelligent, has to be guided by the consideration of a regulative proposition, the gap between that consideration and the practical application of the regulation has to be bridged by some go-between process which cannot by the pre-supposed definition itself be an exercise of intelligence and cannot, by definition, be the resultant deed.
 This go-between application- process has somehow to marry observance of a contemplated maxim with the enforcement of behaviour.
 So it has to unite in itself the allegedly incompatible properties of being kith to theory and kin to practice, else it could not be the applying of the one in the other.
 For, unlike theory, it must be able to influence action, and, unlike impulses, it must be amenable to regulative propositions.
 Consistency requires, therefore, that this schizophrenic broker must again be subdivided into one bit which contemplates but does not execute, one which executes but does not contemplate and a third which reconciles these irreconcilables.
 And so on for ever.
 [Ryle 1945: 2]

-There has been a recent flurry of literature on the precise nature of this argument and thus whether it is a successful refutation of intellectualism [eg Stanley and Williamson 2001; Noë 2005].
+There has been a recent flurry of literature on the precise nature of this argument and thus whether it is successful [eg Stanley and Williamson 2001; Noë 2005; for detailed assessment see Gascoigne and Thornton forthcoming].
 But it seems to involve something like the following regress:

 Suppose all know-how can be articulated (put into words) as a piece of knowledge-that: grasping some proposition that p.
 Grasping the proposition that p is itself something one can do successfully or unsuccessfully, so it is also a piece of know-how.
 So, on the theory in question, it will involve grasping another proposition, call this q.
 But grasping the proposition that q is itself something one can do successfully or unsuccessfully, so it is also a piece of know-how.
 So, on the theory in question, it will involve grasping another proposition, call this r.... etc

-One gets a clearer sense of the attraction of Polanyi’s position by seeing both what has to be ruled out in successful recognition and on what limited basis it seems to be known by looking to Wittgenstein’s version of a regress argument (also from about the same time).
-Wittgenstein considers what is grasped by someone who has grasped a mathematical rule or series which he approaches via the idea of teaching the +2 series.
+I will address that question by looking at a related regress argument which dates from about the same time: Ludwig Wittgenstein’s discussion of rule following.
+Wittgenstein considers what is grasped by someone who has grasped a mathematical rule or series which he approaches via the idea of teaching the +2 series: